dirvoid/Re-IB/README.md

 # Re-IB

+## Dependencies:
+### Script Manager:
+- ViolentMoney, Tampermonkey and etc.
+- Imiaobige mobile version.

+## What do:
-Redirect IB Mobile's book page to PC
+Redirect to PC's book page version.

+## Why do:
+Make easier and faster to dig up novels in Imiaobige.